 Information for Visitors

 Tourist information centers are plentiful in the Quad Cities although hours outside of the summer season are limited.
-You can call for information (800.747.7800/563.322.3911), surf to their website, or visit one of the four centers.
-The place with the most comprehensive information and hours is the Mississippi Valley Welcome Center located at the Interstate 80/US 67 interchange near LeClaire, Iowa.
-Other locations include Union Station on the Davenport Riverfront (102 South Harrison St.) and the Moline Visitor Center (Bass Street Landing, 1601 River Dr., Suite 110).
+You can call for information (800.747.7800/563.322.3911), surf to their website, or visit one of the visitors centers.
+Locations include Union Station on the Davenport Riverfront (102 South Harrison St.) and the Moline Visitor Center (Bass Street Landing, 1601 River Dr., Suite 110).
 The Centennial Bridge Visitor Center (Rock Island: 201 15th St.; 309.277.0937) also has a photo display about the impressive bridge.
 If you arrive in the area on eastbound Interstate 80, there is an Illinois Welcome Center just after the exit for Illinois Highway 84 (800.452.4368) that has information on the Quad Cities plus a decent overlook of the Mississippi Valley.

 Getting on the River

 It is easier to get near the river than on the river in the Quad Cities.
 There are no places to rent a boat in the immediate area, but you do have a few other ways to experience the Mississippi River directly.
 The best way to get up close and personal with the river is by riding the Channel Cat Water Taxis (details under “Getting Around”).
 For $6 you can ride all day; they even have room for a few bicycles.
 If you do a complete loop, the ride will take about an hour.

 Another option is taking a ride on the Celebration Belle (Moline: 2501 River Dr.; 800.297.0034/309.764.1952), which offers a variety of your standard tourist-oriented river cruises from Tuesday through Saturday, some with food, some without.
 Sightseeing cruises usually stick to the ten-mile stretch between the locks.
 The lunch cruise atmosphere was way too cheesy for my tastes, but the food was better than I expected.

 If you’d like to get on the river under your own power, check out Navarro Canoe Company in downtown Rock Island.
 They make several models of beautiful, functional canoes that you can purchase for your next river journey.